alex-176/cpp_lib_updates/abi0.md

   print(s);
 }
 ```
 In this case, both `print` and `S`(including its constructors and destructor) are inline, but the compiler may not inline them, leading to ABI conflicts.
-Using an inline namespace tied to the ABI separates ABI0 and ABI1 implementations:
+Using an inline namespace tied to the ABI separates pre-C++11 ABI and C++11 ABI implementations:

 ```cpp
 // your library public API inline code